Chaenorhinum minus (Dwarf Snapdragon)

 Leaves are mostly alternate but may be opposite near the base, narrowly oblong to spatula shaped, ½-1¼ inch long, toothless, broadly rounded at the tip and narrowed at the base, with little or no stalk, and may be purplish at the tip and/or the underside.
 The plant has fine glandular hairs throughout.
 Stems are erect and much branched.

-Chaenorrhinum minus is the only species of this European genus to become widely established throughout North and Central America.
+Chaenorhinum minus, formerly Chaenorrhinum minus (with 2 r's), is the only species of this European genus to become widely established throughout North and Central America.
 Common throughout Illinois up through New England, it is not widely reported in Minnesota but its diminuative size and preference to marginal waste areas makes it easily overlooked.

 Please visit our sponsors